donbonifacio/blog/content/post/learning-index.md

 program, but from what I know about, that's not so common.
 More common is for companies to provide some kind of training budget for employees to use.

-However, people may end up to using the training plafound, due to lack to time or because they actually don't have any ideas on how to use it.
+However, people may end up not to using the training plafound, due to lack to time or because they actually don't have any ideas on how to use it.

 # Why is investing in training so important?